Research, Research, Research – Health, Local Laws and Safety

 - Is your prescription medication legal in the country you are visiting?
 Some medication which is legal in the UK may not be legal in the country you are travelling to.
 You can check with that countries embassy in the UK or visit http://travelhealthpro.org.uk/.
 It is also worth finding out the generic name, rather than the brand name of your medication, in case you need to obtain more whilst you are away.

 It's important to remember that all countries are different, in their laws, religious beliefs and customs.
 Just because something is legal or acceptable in the UK, you can't assume that it will be ok in the country you are travelling to.

 - Laws: Some things which we might use every day in the UK are illegal in other countries, for example it is illegal to take chewing gum in to Singapore, and e-cigarettes are illegal in Dubai.

 - Customs: It is important to respect local customs, such as dress codes when entering religious buildings so as not to cause offence.

 - Entry requirements: It is your responsibility to find out the entry requirements for your holiday destination and make sure that you obtain the right documentation in time.
 For instance, some countries will require you to obtain a visa, others may insist that you have a passport which is valid for a further 6 months after your return date.
 If you don’t have the right documentation you could be refused entry or detained.
-The easiest way to find out the entry requirements for your holiday destination is to look at the travel advice provided by the Foreign and Commonwealth Office (FCO).
+The easiest way to find out the entry requirements for your holiday destination is to look at the travel advice provided by the Foreign, Commonwealth & Development Office (FCDO).

-Research the latest travel advice from Foreign and Commonwealth Office (FCO)
+Research the latest travel advice from Foreign, Commonwealth & Development Office (FCDO)

-The Foreign and Commonwealth Office publish a wealth of information about hundreds of countries across the world to help you stay safe and well when you travel.
+The Foreign, Commonwealth & Development Office publish a wealth of information about hundreds of countries across the world to help you stay safe and well when you travel.

 This advice is constantly changing so it’s wise to check the latest information every time you travel.